COMPETITION RULESAs agreed at the AGM on 30 May 2017.

-A1.7 In Round 1 all teams will be seeded according to their League placement at the end of the previous season.
-Any new teams will usually be seeded below current teams.
+A1.7 In Round 1 all teams will be seeded according to their League placement at the end of the previous season, unless there are significant changes to their strength.
+Any team that is new to the League will usually be seeded below current teams.

 A1.8 The list of seeds will then be split in two and teams in the top half will be paired against teams in the bottom half.
 The top seeded team will play the highest seed in the bottom half and subsequent pairings will continue in this fashion.